-Antony Dixon, Head of Supported Housing at Nottingham City Homes discusses how they as a housing association work with residents to deliver social activities to help tackle loneliness and social isolation
+Antony Dixon, Head of Supported Housing at Nottingham City Homes discusses with the IG Housing Hub how they as a housing association work with residents to deliver social activities to help tackle loneliness and social isolation

 Tackling loneliness and social isolation is a key priority in older persons’ housing.
 Loneliness and isolation is known to contribute to a more rapid deterioration in both the mental and physical health of an older person.
 Equally important is the detrimental impact it has on someone’s quality of life.

 Addressing isolation and loneliness presents a significant challenge to large organisations such as Nottingham City Homes.
 We have 68 independent living schemes providing homes to over 2,300 older people.
 Forty five per cent of tenants moving into schemes are of working age, but we also have high numbers of older residents with significant health and mobility needs.

 Due to funding cuts and demographic change, NCH no longer employs scheme managers/wardens.
 Tenants receive support from Independent Living Coordinators, based on their level of need, with a focus on securing additional support for vulnerable tenants from statutory and non-statutory agencies.

 Our approach to activities has also shifted.
 We no longer employ staff to deliver activities themselves; our focus is now on supporting tenants to organise and deliver activities themselves.
 This makes use of the talents and skills that they have and encourages voluntary sector and community groups to deliver activities within our schemes.
 This approach has borne impressive results: in 2016 there were an average of 170 activities available within schemes on a monthly basis, now there are over 500.
 The variety of activities available has also grown, as we have got more community partners involved.
 It is stating the obvious, but bringing people together for social activities is important in addressing isolation and loneliness, as it develops connections and friendships that last beyond the activity itself.